PotionSell/SFACT-proc/README.md

 identities, fluxes, and equivalent widths
 5) the continuum and emission lines are displayed and saved via Matplotlib
 6) the user can then remeasure the spectrum, or keep ALFA's estimates.
-If kept, the estimates and other data are packaged in Pandas dataframes
+If kept, the estimates and other data are packaged in Pandas dataframes, and are saved to file
-7) steps 1-4 are repeated for each spectrum
-8) data is written into two files
-9) emission line data is used to compute reddening coefficients and corrected line ratios; this is also saved to file
+7) emission line data is used to compute reddening coefficients and corrected line ratios; this is also saved to file
+8) steps 3-7 are repeated for each spectrum

 (more documentation soon to follow)